lowRISC/opentitan/hw/ip/edn/doc/theory_of_operation.md

 # Theory of Operation

-The EDN is for distributing random number streams to hardware blocks, via peripheral ports on on the EDN.
+The EDN is for distributing random number streams to hardware blocks, via peripheral ports on the EDN.
 Each block connected to a peripheral port is referred to as an endpoint.

 To enable the EDN block, set the `EDN_ENABLE` field in the [`CTRL`](../data/edn.hjson#ctrl) register..